Sierra Vista, Arizona

 Professional Development.
 Sierra Vista supports continuing education for management employees via conferences, courses, and other methods, covering all costs and providing time away from the position to attend, as budget allows annually.

-This position is open until filled, with the first review date of October 10, 2017.
+This position is open until filled, with the first review date of July 17, 2018.
 Applications must be submitted through the City’s electronic application management system.
 A letter of interest and résumé are strongly recommended.
-It is anticipated that initial phone interviews of eligible candidates will begin the week of October 16, 2017.
-Finalists will then be invited to attend an in-person interview.
-The City provides a $500 travel stipend for candidates residing outside the state of Arizona.

 REFERENCES & BACKGROUND INFORMATION